BAINBRIDGE ISLAND LIBRARY REFRESH

 Three gardens surround the library.
 Junkoh Harui and the Bainbridge Island Japanese American Community designed and built a magnificent Japanese garden on the west side of the library in 1998.
 The perennial gardens, beautiful in every season, were designed by nationally recognized garden writer Ann Lovejoy and are maintained by Ann and the "Friday Tidies" every Friday morning.
-On the NE side of the library, you'll find the cool green fern garden, designed and maintained by John van den Meerendock.
+On the NE side of the library, you'll find the cool green fern garden, designed and maintained by John van den Meerendonk.
 The grounds were recognized by the American Library Association as the Best Library Garden in 2000.

 The library on Bainbridge Island is supported by a unique public-private partnership.
-Kitsap Regional Library levies property tax dollars to fund materials, technology, staff, and a host of library services.
+Kitsap Regional Library levies property tax dollars to fund materials, technology, staff and a host of library services.
 Bainbridge Public Library (Inc.), a sixteen-member nonprofit board, raises private dollars to maintain the library building and grounds.

 - Building owner: Bainbridge Public Library, Inc.